carradjm/Thunder/README.md

 * All custom CSS!
 No uses of Bootstrap or any other styling framework.

 ##To-do
 * Implement an Explore page to allow users to explore songs by genre.
+(9/16/2014 - Finished!
+Needs some CSS love).
 * Fix search!
 In taming my seed data I managed to break search.
 It works in the Rails console so fixing it on the live site shouldn't be too bad.
+(9/14/2014 - Fixed!
+Just had some bad seed data.
+Still needs some CSS love).
 * Modal views for adding / removing songs from playlists.
 * Make sure that the duration in the bottom progress bar updates consistently, as it does not always update properly when you start playing a new song.
 Unfortunately, this leads to the progress bar sometimes getting out of whack.